shubhamvgarg/task4/README.md

 I am using postman for testing apis.
 It can be downloaded from https://www.getpostman.com/downloads/

 ## How to use

-[![Watch the video](https://img.youtube.com/vi/bRsRVLRs4Jc/maxresdefault.jpg)](https://youtu.be/bRsRVLRs4Jc)
+The urls for the various apis are shoen in below vedio [![Watch the video](https://img.youtube.com/vi/bRsRVLRs4Jc/maxresdefault.jpg)](https://youtu.be/bRsRVLRs4Jc)